 But it was a Romney spokesman who captured headlines by lashing out at US reporters asking questions.

 The Republican is set to challenge President Obama in November's polls.

-On Tuesday, Mr Romney's travelling press secretary, Rick Gorka, lost his cool with reporters who tried to question the candidate after he visited Warsaw's Tomb of the Unknown Soldier.'Shove it'
+On Tuesday, Mr Romney's travelling press secretary, Rick Gorka, lost his cool with reporters who tried to question the candidate after he visited Warsaw's Tomb of the Unknown Soldier.

 At a public plaza near the memorial, journalists from CNN, the New York Times and Washington Post asked Mr Romney about "mishaps" and "gaffes" on his trip.

 Mr Gorka said: "Kiss my ass.
 This is a holy site for the Polish people."

 He then told a reporter from Politico to "shove it".
 The press secretary apologised soon afterwards to correspondents.

 Mr Romney later told Fox News that journalists had been more interested in "finding something to write about" other than reporting on the economy and national security threats.